Race (2008 film): Production

+Source material and influences

+The movie was loosely inspired by the 1998 American thriller/comedy Goodbye Lover.
+Apart from the basic plot, notable similarities were observed in several supporting characters as well.
+Actors Saif Ali Khan and Bipasha Basu later acknowledged the resemblance to the Hollywood film, and Basu subsequently worked with Goodbye Lover’s director Roland Joffé in The Lovers (2013), who reportedly expressed frustration when she discussed Race with him.

 Casting

 The casting of Race was marked by several notable changes.
 Initially, Ajay Devgn was approached to portray Inspector Robert D'Costa (RD).
 Although he appreciated the script, Devgn declined the role as he wasn't inclined towards participating in an intense action film at that time.

 Akshay Kumar was offered the role of Ranvir Singh, while Saif Ali Khan was considered for the role of Rajiv Singh.
 However, Kumar turned down the offer, reportedly due to unreported reasons.
 Subsequently, Khan expressed interest in playing Ranvir Singh, the elder brother, leading to his casting in that role.

 For the character of Sonia, Priyanka Chopra was the initial choice.
 She declined the role, as she was not keen on portraying a character with negative shades at that point in her career.
 The role eventually went to Bipasha Basu.

 Fardeen Khan was originally signed to play Rajiv Singh.
 However, due to scheduling conflicts with his commitments to the film Heyy Babyy (2007), he had to opt out.
-Following this, John Abraham, Vivek Oberoi, and Abhishek Bachchan were considered for the role, but none took it up.
+Following this, John Abraham, Bobby Deol, Vivek Oberoi, and Abhishek Bachchan were considered for the role, but none took it up.
 Ultimately, Akshaye Khanna was cast as Rajiv Singh.
+Nonetheless, Abraham was cast in the sequel in a completely different role, while Deol was cast in the standalone followup, which was directed by Remo D'Souza, replacing Abbas–Mustan.